Briiqn/TuxTool/README.md

 # TuxTool Plus
-Free and opensource screenshare tool for linux
-To use, do the following:
+Free and opensource screenshare tool for unix and unix-like operating systems (MacOS/BSD'S, Linux) To use, do the following:
 Open terminal, and then do
 ```